 Swarovski then began making rhinestones with a 32% high lead content that produced faceted stones with refractions that were unrivaled.

-Daniel Swarovski, also created vacuum plating with silver and gold for the backs of the stones.
+Daniel Swarovski also created vacuum plating with silver and gold for the backs of the stones.
 Because a rhinestone may have a foil back, knowing the right way of caring for rhinestone costume jewelry is of the utmost importance.

-Swarovski jewelry uses only the highest quality rhinestones and swarovski beads are used by more than 85% of American jewelry companies.
+Swarovski jewelry uses only the highest quality rhinestones and Swarovski beads are used by more than 85% of American jewelry companies.

 The name "paste" is often used or interchanged with rhinestone, in the history of rhinestones.
-Originally, glass paste was glass that was ground into a paste, molded then melted.
+Originally, glass paste was the glass that was ground into a paste, molded then melted.